jlamsens/opensysadmins/docs/howtos/factory-reset-cisco2960/index.md

 ## Set default environment variables

 === "Step1"
-    Command "show boot" should look something like this.
+    Command `show boot` should look something like this.
 Most of these variables can be set from within IOS and/or ROMMON.

     ``` title='' hl_lines="0"
     Switch#show boot